Ex-PM Shehbaz Sharif expected to depart for London

 LAHORE: Former Prime Minister and PML-N President Shehbaz Sharif is expected to leave for London tomorrow (Sunday), BOL News reported citing sources.

 The former prime minister is expected to hold important political meetings during his visit.
-He is also PML-N supremo Nawaz Sharif, who is currently in self-imposed in the British capital.
+He will also meet his elder brother PML-N supremo Nawaz Sharif, who is currently in self-imposed in the British capital.

 The date of Nawaz Sharif’s return will be discussed in the meeting, party sources said.
-The huddle will also legal issues and obstacle in former PML-N chief return.
+The huddle will also disuss legal issues and obstacles in former premier’s return.

 The PML-N’s legal team will give a briefing to the party leader on the legal aspects regarding his returned.
 Former federal ministers and top PML-N leaders will also join the meeting,